Malivil/TTT-Randomat-20/README.md

 # New Events
 - Camp Fire
 - Come on and SLAM!
+- Don't be so Sensitive
+- Glitch in the Matrix
 - Shh...
 It's a Secret!
 - The Cake is a Lie
+- Time Warp

 # Events
 ## \#BringBackOldJester